kr1surb4n/copypaster/README.rst

      :alt: Updates

-Copypaster - a copy/paste tool that aims to change your work into simple copy-pasting by making visual snippets list.
+Copypaster - a copy/paste tool that aims to change your work into simple copy-pasting actions by displaying snippets as a list.
 I want to code like I play Starcraft - by choosing what to build from a list and not check in documentation all the time, before I remember.

 It creates rows of buttons, which when pressed, write